selenium

 Selenium deficiency and hair health

-Sources of Selenium
+Sources of selenium

-Selenium can be obtained from a variety of foods including:
+Selenium can be obtained from a variety of foods, including:

-• Seafood (like shrimp, tuna, and salmon)
+• Seafood (such as shrimp, tuna and salmon)

 • Meat (especially organs like liver)

-• Eggs
+• eggs

 • Nuts and seeds (Brazil nuts are particularly rich in selenium)